How long is the acoustical barrier replacement program?

 Where is the acoustical barrier replacement program located?

-The program spans along the Metrorail alignment except for the Airport and Palmetto extensions as well as a half-mile area between the Brickell and Vizcaya Metrorail stations.
-The program is intended to replace only the Type B acoustical barriers previously removed.
+The program spans along the Metrorail system, except for the Airport and Palmetto extensions as well as other as other isolated areas on the guideway.

 When are the acoustical barrier replacement panels going to be installed near my home or workplace (specific locations)?